 I am interested to communicate and expand my knowledge, share my experience, especially if you are working with similar topics of Magic, Political Power, War, Displacement, Media and Communication

-I’m currently a third year mathematics student at the University of St Andrews and a 2025 Leadership and Research Scholar.
-My research project was in Pure Mathematics, specifically Algebraic Graph Theory.
-I studied pseudo-similar vertices in graphs using tools from semigroup theory.
+I’m currently a penultimate year mathematics student at the University of St Andrews and a 2025 Leadership and Research Scholar.

 Hi!

-I’m Katya, a third-year English and French student at the University of Leeds and part of the 2025/26 Laidlaw Scholar cohort, currently completing a year abroad at the University of Montreal.
+I’m Katya, a third-year English and French student at the University of Leeds and part of the 2025/26 Laidlaw Scholar cohort, currently completing my LiA in Auckland, New Zealand.

-My research project topic this summer was titled ‘Distinctiveness in the Poetry Activity of the Leeds City Region’.
+My research project topic last summer was titled ‘Distinctiveness in the Poetry Activity of the Leeds City Region’.
 I worked in partnership with the National Poetry Centre to conduct interviews with key stakeholders in the poetry scene, which allowed me to draw conclusions about the levels of connectivity and accessibility of poetry in Leeds.

-I’m originally from Russia but moved to Slovenia for political reasons when I was 15 and then to the UK at 19, so I’ve had a fair share of adapting to new places.
+I’m originally from Russia but moved to Slovenia for political reasons when I was 15, then to the UK at 19, and just completed an academic year abroad in Canada, so I’ve had a fair share of adapting to new places.
 Moving countries meant leaving behind everything I knew, including eight years of acrobatic gymnastics, but it also helped me become more open to change.
-Currently on a year abroad in Canada, I see each new chapter as a chance to grow, connect, and tell meaningful stories.
+I see each new chapter as a chance to grow, connect, and tell meaningful stories.

-Outside of uni, you’ll probably find me at the gym (a post-acrobatics obsession), with my nose in a book, or planning my next trip—I’ve been to 34 countries so far and don’t plan on slowing down!
+Outside of uni, you’ll probably find me at the gym (a post-acrobatics obsession), with my nose in a book, or planning my next trip—I’ve been to 36 countries so far and don’t plan on slowing down!

 Hello!
 I'm Fraser, a second-year biochemistry student at the University of Leeds.
 My main passion is biochemistry, but my interests extend across science and philosophy.
 I am ever-curious and love to learn and debate with my friends.